 Don’t try to declutter your entire house in one day!
 It can be overwhelming to tackle a cluttered house all at once, so start small.
 Decide which space or one room you want to focus on first and devote some time each day to decluttering that area.

 Decluttering takes time and energy, so you’ll need to set aside some dedicated hours to get the job done.
 Whether it’s an hour a day for a few weeks or a whole weekend of cleaning, make sure that you have enough time for the task at hand.

 When you’re ready to start decluttering, it’s often best to begin with the easy stuff.
 This might include items you no longer use or need or things that can be quickly and easily tossed in the trash.
 Once you’ve tackled the easy stuff, you can move on to the more difficult tasks.

 One of the keys to maintaining a clean and organized clutter-free home is to create a system for keeping things in order.
-This might mean creating baskets or bins for sorting clutter, setting up shelves or racks for storage, or creating a routine that works best for your family.
+This might mean creating baskets or bins for sorting clutter, setting up shelves or racks for storage space, or creating a routine that works best for your family.
 Whatever method you choose, it’s important to stick with it so that your home doesn’t become cluttered again.

 The best tip for keeping your cluttered home under control is to make decluttering a regular part of your routine.
 Set aside some time each week or month to go through those spaces that tend to collect clutter, sort out the things you no longer need, and create systems for keeping your house organized.
 With practice and consistency, you can maintain a clear, clutter-free home.